-The following book review was presented by Peter Morgan, Principal Consultant at e-testing at Eurostar in December 2003.
+The following book review was presented by Peter Morgan, e-testing’s Principal Consultant, at Eurostar.

 The Testing Practitioner – by Erik van Veenendaal and others.